Czech self-employed: how to pay for health and social insurance?

 (income - expenses) × 0.50 × 0.135 = annual health insurance contribution

-The law also determines the minimum assessment base, from which the minimum monthly contributions are based.
-Entrepreneurs must pay at least this minimum for their main activity, even if the formula gives a lower amount.
+The law also determines the minimum amount of the assessment base (based on the average wage and changing every year).
+The minimum amount of the mandatory monthly contributions is based on this.
+Entrepreneurs must pay at least this minimum for their main activity, even if the formula gives them a lower amount.

 Health insurance premiums for self-employed persons

-Advance payments are due from the 1st day of the calendar month for which you pay the premium until the 8th day of the following month.
+Advances on premiums are due from the 1st of the month for which you pay the premium until the 8th of the following month.

 Example.

-If you pay minimum health insurance premiums, which increase each year, you must pay the new amount from the start of the new year (i.e. by 8 February for January) - so make sure you change your standing order in time.
-Do the same if you are currently making calculated contributions below the minimum for 2024.
+If you pay the minimum health insurance premium, you must always pay the new amount for the following year right from the start of the new year (i.e. by 8 February for January) - remember to change your standing order in time.
+Do the same if you are currently making calculated contributions below the minimum for 2025.

 Social insurance